 Despite featuring the largest population anywhere on the island outside of Funchal, Camara De Lobos has still managed to remain relatively traditional, as the fishing and fruit farming town it has always been known to be.

-Banana plantations, cherry tree orchards and vineyards are in abundance here, with a large proportion of the islands legendary wine originating in this location.
+Banana plantations, cherry tree orchards, and vineyards are in abundance here, with a large proportion of the island’s legendary wine originating in this location.

-Surrounded by a gorgeous bay on the coast and the Cabo Girao, the highest sea cliff in Europe, to the rear, the beauty of the town is almost unmatched anywhere on the island.
+Surrounded by a gorgeous bay on the coast of Madeira and the Cabo Girao, the highest sea cliff in Europe, to the rear, the beauty of the town is almost unmatched anywhere on the island.

-A small, sea-side town, this is an ideal location for anyone searching for a chilled out, relaxing destination.
-Featuring a stunning bay, that only looks better when viewed from the hills above, you can spend your days walking along the ocean, relaxing in the sand or enjoying the fantastic range of bars, cafes, restaurants and shops that are dotted throughout the region.
+A small, seaside town, this is an ideal location for anyone searching for a chilled-out, relaxing destination.
+Featuring a stunning bay, that only looks better when viewed from the hills above, you can spend your days walking along the ocean, relaxing in the sand beaches of the Ribeira Brava beach complex or Calhau da Lapa.

 Offering the combination of a relaxed small town with more touristic features, yet not having developed the massive crowds, Ribeira Brava is a fantastic choice for people looking for a little bit of everything during their vacation.